 Pro Tip: Make sure that you start preparing at least 72 hours before your travel.
 This prep includes getting at least 8 hours of sleep each night before your trip and drinking lots of fluids.

 Hand sanitizer is your new best friend.
 One word: GERMS.
 They are everywhere and preventative measures are a must.
 I love using my Clear Defense hand sanitizer and wipes without any harsh chemicals.
 They don’t dry out your hands or leave them feeling coated.
-I also pack my Sol-u-Guard wipes that are an EPA-registered botanical disinfectant that kills over 99.9% of common germs and fight against Covid.
+I also pack my Sol-u-Guard wipes that are an EPA-registered botanical disinfectant that kills over 99.9% of common germs and fight against covid when used as directed.
 You can bet that I wipe down my seat and tray table on the plane.

 My personal water bottle, lip balm, essential oils, and at least two masks for safety measures are always on hand.
 I also pack my first aid kit that contains throat lozenges, antiseptic ointment to apply to a wound, band-aids, and my roll on Armor essential oil for immunity defense.
 You never know when you or someone around you may start feeling unwell.
 Packing a travel-size bag with an assortment of vitamins, natural remedies and general medications can really be a lifesaver.
 Check out my other top tips for staying healthy while traveling here.